 An initial review of site geochemistry, site historical data, and laboratory quality assurance/quality control (QA/QC) data did not identify ASDs due to Type I (sampling), Type II (laboratory), or Type III (statistical evaluation) issues.
+Groundwater sampling, laboratory analysis, and statistical evaluations were generally completed in accordance with draft TCEQ guidance for groundwater monitoring (TCEQ, 2020).
 As described below, the SSL has been attributed to natural variation associated with seasonal effects, which is a Type IV (natural variation) issue.